A Peaceman-Rachford Splitting Method for the Protein Side-Chain Positioning Problem: Model Derivation

-where $\cN_{\cR}(R), \cN_{\cY}(Y)$ are the \textdef{normal cones} and $Z$ is a Lagrange multiplier associated with the constraint $Y=VRV^T$. \Cref{thm:EQzero} below states that some elements of the optimal dual multiplier $Z^*$ are known. \begin{theorem} Let $(R^*,Y^*)$ be an optimal pair for~\eqref{eq:SDP_FR}, and let
+where $\cN_{\cR}(R), \cN_{\cY}(Y)$ are the normal cones and $Z$ is a Lagrange multiplier associated with the constraint $Y=VRV^T$. \Cref{thm:EQzero} below states that some elements of the dual optimal multiplier $Z^*$ are known in advance. \begin{theorem} Let $(R^*,Y^*)$ be an optimal pair for~\eqref{eq:SDP_FR}, and let

 Then there exists $Z^*\in\ZZ_A$ such that $(R^*,Y^*,Z^*)$ solves \cref{eq:optcondition}. \end{theorem} \begin{proof} The proof uses the optimality conditions \eqref{eq:optcondition} and \Cref{thm:arrow_redundancy}.
 The proof can be found in~\cite[Theorem 2.11]{GHILW:20}. \end{proof}